List of The Sopranos characters: Irina Peltsin

-Irina Peltsin is played by Oksana Lada and Siberia Federico (pilot episode only).
+Irina Peltsin is played by Oksana Lada.
 Irina is Tony's 24-year-old Russian comàre during the first two seasons.
-Tony broke up with Irina in season 2 because she wanted him to commit to a relationship.
+Tony broke up with Irina in Season 2 because she wanted him to commit to a relationship.
 Irina then attempted suicide but was found by her cousin, Svetlana.
 As a sign of friendship, Tony sent Silvio to tell Irina to move on with her life and present her with a one-time payoff of $75,000.
 In Season 4, Assemblyman Ronald Zellman tells Tony that he has been dating Irina for quite some time, and Tony does not seem to care.

 However, Tony later gets jealous and humiliates Zellman in front of Irina by whipping him with a belt.
 Svetlana later tells Tony the couple had broken up because, after the emasculating attack, Zellman "could not perform."
 When Uncle Junior's nurse Branca, who works for Svetlana, walks in on Tony and Svetlana just after they had sex, she later tells Irina.
 Irina calls Tony's house and then tells Carmela that she is Tony's ex-mistress and informs Carmela of Tony's tryst with Svetlana.
 Carmela warns Irina never to call the house again, but the call prompts Carmela's violent confrontation with Tony and their marital separation.

 Frank Cubitoso

 Frank Cubitoso is played by Frank Pellegrino.
-He is an FBI chief of Newark FBI Organized Crime Division Task Force with offices in 11 Center Place Newark, New Jersey who is constantly looking for new insight on the ongoing Soprano/DiMeo case.
+He is an FBI chief of the Newark FBI Organized Crime Division Task Force located at 11 Center Place, Newark, New Jersey, who is constantly looking for new insight on the ongoing Soprano/DiMeo case.
 It was his idea to bug Green Grove Retirement Community when Tony Soprano, Jimmy Altieri, and Larry Boy Barese move their mothers in, despite other agents' skepticism.
 He successfully coordinates a mission to put the Soprano residence under surveillance though the use of an old lamp in their basement.
 The operation ends when Meadow takes the old lamp to college.
 He later pressures Adriana La Cerva into wearing a wire, which leads to her confession and eventual death.
 When Agent Sanseverino worries after Adriana disappears, Cubitoso decides it is time to move on.